-Mogao Grottoes (莫高窟), also known as Thousand-Buddha Caves (千佛洞), are located 25 km southeast of Dunghuang (敦煌).
-The site is the best preserved and richest treasures houses of Buddhist in the world.
-Western culture has close relationship to Christianity while Chinese culture has inseparable tie to Buddhism.
+Mogao Grottoes (莫高窟), also known as Thousand-Buddha Caves (千佛洞), are located 25 km southeast of Dunhuang (敦煌).
+The site is the best-preserved and richest treasures houses of Buddhists in the world.
+Western culture has a close relationship to Christianity while Chinese culture has an inseparable tie to Buddhism.

-Approximately 45,000 sqm of wall paintings, 2000 painted sculptures and 5 wooden temple facades from Tang and Song Dynasty.
-A later discovery indicates Cave 17 was the Library of the Cave and stored over 50,000 artifacts which have important historical, artistic, scientific and social value.
-Unfortunately photography is prohibited inside the caves.
+Approximately 45,000 sqm of wall paintings, 2000 painted sculptures, and 5 wooden temple facades from the Tang and Song Dynasty.
+A later discovery indicates Cave 17 was the Library of the Cave and stored over 50,000 artifacts that have important historical, artistic, scientific, and social value.
+Unfortunately, photography is prohibited inside the caves.

-To support the old structures and facilitate tourist’s visits , thousands of steps and stairs are built upon the original structure.
+To support the old structures and facilitate tourist visits, thousands of steps and stairs are built upon the original structure.
 I tried to avoid the add-on construction, but it is inevitable.
 I can imagine the hard labor involved to construct the site and the tough pilgrim life many have devoted here.

 Each cave usually has statues and wall paintings filled to the ceiling.
 The figures are mostly religion related.
-There are also wealthy families who built the cave as their shrine.
+There are also wealthy families who built the cave as their shrines.
 To my amazement, each painted figure on the wall is different and represents a real person.
-The art on wall paintings not only illustrates Buddhism history, it also portraits the relationship between China and western region as well as everyday life.
+The art on wall paintings not only illustrates Buddhism’s history but also portray the relationship between China and the western region as well as everyday life.

-The figure shown on the left is the Buddhist version of angle.
-They are in flying form and usually surrounding Buddha.
-Apparently I knew very little about Buddhism even though I grew up in it.
+The figure shown on the left is the Buddhist version of the angle.
+They are in flying form and usually surround Buddha.
+Apparently, I knew very little about Buddhism even though I grew up in it.
 Angles dwell in heaven and so is this ‘flying to the sky’ concept.
 I found it intriguing.

-Two young men were playing Chinese chess inside the hotel, I had urge to invite myself… When did I last made the move on the chess board with my father or my brother?
+Two young men were playing Chinese chess inside the hotel, I had the urge to invite myself… When did I last make the move on the chess board with my father or my brother?
 And, that classy sitting table, the brush pens and ink.
 I wanted to get myself a set and pick up brush pen again.
-That is the heritage from my father who can manipulate his brush pen like having a piece of cake.
+That is the heritage of my father who can manipulate his brush pen like having a piece of cake.
 Nostalgia, nostalgia, on and on.